How Much Cost to Raise Child in Singapore 2023

 Does the Government pay you to have kids in Singapore? – Cost to raise a child in Singapore

 Since the COVID-19 epidemic began, the government has started to provide prospective parents with a one-time payment.
 The inducement, according to the nation’s deputy prime minister, will soothe those who are under financial stress and concerned about their jobs.

-This is in addition to the $7,330 incentive that couples are currently entitled to if they give birth in Singapore, a policy intended to stop the country’s declining birth rate.
+This is in addition to the incentives that couples are currently entitled to if they give birth in Singapore, a policy intended to stop the country’s declining birth rate.